 Certain types of blocks in American football have very specific regulations.
-The rules for blocking are intended to make the game less dangerous with player safety in mind.
+Rules for blocking are intended to make the game less dangerous for all players on the field.
 Learn about the illegal cut block penalty here.

 When the official sees this penalty occur, they will throw the flag and the penalty is assessed from the spot of the foul at the end of the play.

-This penalty looks different across several leagues.
+The illegal cut penalty looks different across several leagues.
 For example, in the NFL, cut blocks are common when plays are on the perimeter of the field.
-Often lineman will pull out in front of the ball carrier and execute cut blocks less than five yards downfield.
-Skill position players may cut as well within the confines of the rule book.
+Often, lineman will pull out in front of the ball carrier and execute cut blocks downfield.
+Skill position players may cut block as well.

 In college, players may not block below the waist unless they are offensive linemen that are initially lined up inside of the tackle box.
 Additionally, in college, once the ball has left the tackle box and gets to the perimeter, players can no longer perform a cut block.